7185/pimak-worlds/README.md

 * Edit build-client.bat to set your MinGW, Qt and Ogre paths
 * Run build-client.bat

-##Scripting
+## Scripting
-This project includes a python library to access the PW protocol without gui.
+This project includes a python library to access the PW protocol without GUI.
 An example can be found in `bobinot.py`.